 Fair value accounting continues to be a topic of significant interest and debate.
-With unprecedented market events, turmoil in the credit markets, and a downturn in the global economy in recent years, discussion of fair value has intensified.
-This discussion made clear the need for consistent fair value measurements in a global market.
-To that end, the fair value guidance is a principles-based global framework that, with few exceptions, impacts all fair value measurements in a reporting entity’s financial statements.
+Fair value guidance is a principles-based global framework that, with few exceptions, impacts all fair value measurements in a reporting entity’s financial statements.

 The FASB has decided upon the effective dates for the Financial Instruments: Classification and Measurement standard.